mbari-org/vars-annotation/docs/BUILD.md

 SHARKTOPODA_DEFAULTS_FRAMEGRAB_PORT
 ```

 Here's an example `env-config.sh` file you could create to define your deployment environment.
 Just remember to run `source env-config.sh` before your build.
+A default `env-config.sh` script is included that will reset the values to ones used for testing with [m3-microservices](https://github.com/mbari-media-management/m3-microservices).

 ```bash
 export ACCOUNTS_SERVICE_URL=http://vars.server.org/accounts/v1